plule/leaprs/README.md

 environment variable `LEAPSDK_LIB_PATH` (default: `C:\Program
 Files\Ultraleap\LeapSDK\lib\x64`).

+The Ultraleap backend is only compatible with Windows, and so is LeapRS.
+Older versions of the software were multi-platform, so it could be possible to create a more compatible library, but it is not in the scope at the moment.

 ## Runtime

 At runtime, the application requires the LeapC.dll file to be available.
 The